hannawong/Bert_compression/README.md

 ### 1.3 Deployment on End-Device

  [Huggingface](https://huggingface.co/)'s [DistilBERT](https://huggingface.co/transformers/model_doc/distilbert.html) is a smaller and faster version of BERT.
 It has 40% less parameters than bert-base-uncased, runs 60% faster while preserving over 95% of BERT’s performances as measured on the GLUE language understanding benchmark.
-In this project, we quantize and deploy DistilBERT on Google Pixel 2 (Android 11.0 x86, 4GB RAM, 64GB Storage) to perform Question Answering, Sentiment Analysis(SST-2),  Corpus of Linguistic Acceptability (CoLA), Semantic Textual Similarity Analysis (STS-B) tasks within the space the inference time constraints.
+In this project, we quantize and deploy DistilBERT on Google Pixel 2 (Android 11.0 x86, 4GB RAM, 64GB Storage) to perform Question Answering, Sentiment Analysis(SST-2), Semantic Textual Similarity Analysis (STS-B) tasks within the space the inference time constraints.